saitmuza007/Emotion-Based-Music-Player/EmotionBasedMusicPlayer/README.md

 Emotion-Based-music-player
 It's music player with chrome as front-End which has the capablity to detect emotions from the face of user with the help of machine learning algorithm.
-Credits of this project goes to @yashshah2609 and @PartheshSoni.
 Description :

       In this project we have used libraries like OpenCV, EEL, numpy etc.